DevExpress/devextreme-vue/README.md

 ## <a name="api-reference"></a>API Reference ##

-DevExtreme Vue components mirror [DevExtreme JavaScript API](http://js.devexpress.com/Documentation/ApiReference/) but use Vue syntax for specifying widget options, subscribing to events and custom template declaration.
+DevExtreme Vue components are similar to the [DevExtreme JavaScript API](http://js.devexpress.com/Documentation/ApiReference/) but use Vue syntax for specifying widget options, subscribing to events and custom template declaration.

 ## <a name="component-configuration"></a>Component Configuration ##